EVAPORATION

 Evaporation decreases with increase in pressure and increases with decrease in pressure.
 This means the rate of evaporation is indirectly proportional to the pressure.

-Particles at the surface of liquid require more kinetic energy to escape in air when there is more pressure over it and hence rate of evaporation will decrease.
-While if there is less pressure over the surface of liquid, the particles would require less kinetic energy to escape in air and hence rate of evaporation will increase.
+Particles at the surface of liquid require more kinetic energy to escape in air when there is more pressure over it.
+Hence rate of evaporation decreases with increase in pressure.
+On the contrary, a reduction in pressure means higher rate of evaporation.
+Particles need less kinetic energy to escape the effect of low pressure.
 Therefore, increase in pressure slows down the rate of evaporation and decrease in pressure speeds up the rate of evaporation.

 Surface Area